cheesesashimi/theywhiteboardedme/pages/faq.md

 ### Your site design and layout sucks!
 Hey, that's an opinion, not a question ;).
 Anyway, I am not a professional web developer.
 I'm the person who keeps your web servers running ;).
-That said, if you're particularly skilled with CSS and Jekyll, [pull requests](http://github.com/cheesesashimi/theywhiteboardedme) are welcome and encouraged!
+That said, if you're particularly skilled with CSS and Jekyll, {% include pull_requests.md
+%} are welcome and encouraged!

 Devs love pull requests :).